MSSajidMS/Delta-demo/README.md

 # Delta-demo
-This is the example of Git and GitHub
+This is the example of Git and GitHub.